Here’s what the Mongol Rally will cost you

 Getting your vehicle home from Ulan Ude

-No Rally cars can be left or scrapped in Ulan Ude - you must either drive your car home, or we can arrange for it to be put on a train back to Lithuania.
-Once in Lithuania you can choose whether to scrap it or collect it and take it home.
-Costs for this will be confirmed shortly, but we're hoping to get it down to around £800.
+No Rally cars can be left or scrapped in Ulan Ude - you must either drive your car home, or we can join the bulk shipping we co-ordinate for it to be put on a train back to Eastern Europe.
+Once there you can choose whether to scrap it or collect it and take it home.
+Costs for this will vary slightly from year to year but we're hoping to get it down to around £1000.

-We would prefer not take this but every now and again some naughty Rallier dumps their vehicle in a sewage drain or at a random border post and we have to finance the rescue operation.
+We would prefer not take this but every now and again some naughty Rallier dumps their vehicle in a sewage drain or at a random border post and we have to smooth things over.
 If you’re not one of these troublesome folks then you’ll get all your dosh back after the Rally.
-It is to be confirmed but in 2014 teams were able to use their deposits to pay for the vehicle transport after getting to the finish line.
-We'll be aiming to do this again.

 Tipple and Tiffin: £150 to £500+